SwiftyJSON/SwiftyJSON/README.md

 1. for Projects just drag SwiftyJSON.swift to the project tree
 2. for Workspaces you may include the whole SwiftyJSON.xcodeproj as suggested by @garnett

+##Work with Alamofire

+To use Alamofire and SwiftyJSON, try [Alamofire-SwiftyJSON](https://github.com/SwiftyJSON/Alamofire-SwiftyJSON).